Activated Carbon Cat Litter: How It Works

 What Is Activated Carbon?

 These microscopic pores trap molecules through a process called adsorption (not absorption—there's a difference!).
+We unpack the same principle in more detail on our science page.

 Absorption vs Adsorption: The Key Difference